Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

 Here are the main Windows versions for desktop computers (excluding Windows versions for mobile device); your PC probably runs one of these.
 (The end of this tutorial will explain the subtle distinctions you may need to know about between Windows versions and editions, 32- vs. 64-bits, service packs, etc.)

-However, regardless of your version of Windows, the selected tab should by default be the one that lists your system's properties and technical support information, including at the top the main Windows version running on your computer.
+However, regardless of the version of Windows you are running, the selected tab should by default be the one that lists your system's properties and technical support information, including at the top the main Windows version running on your computer.

 In this screenshot, the Windows version spreads across two lines; it is Windows XP Professional.
 "Professional" indicates which "edition" of Windows XP is running.
 Further below, "Service Pack 2" indicates that the Service Pack 2 ("SP2") has been installed.